hyundai-robotics/doc-hrscript/book.md

 ### Example

-The following shows an example of a routine that accumulates 1 to 10 in the sum using the for-next statement.
+The following shows an example of a routine that accumulates 1 to 10 in the sum using the `for`-`next` statement.
 When the repetition is over, 11 and 55 will be printed on the screen.

 ```python
 var idx